hudeany/ProxyAutoConfig/README.md

 Proxy-Auto-Config Parser and Interpreter

 A simple parser and interpreter for Javascript PAC (Proxy-Auto-Config) files in pure JAVA.
+PACs are basically JavaScript, but this interpreter does not fully support JavaScript.
+Especially JavaScript classes are not supported.
+But those are not utilized in PAC scripts.

 This is far from being a perfect Javascript interpreter, but it supports all needed functionality for using PAC files to detect the right proxy server settings for a given URL to call via HTTP proxy.